 Rockingham, Market Harborough, Leicestershire LE16 8TH

-A castle built on the instruction of William the Conqueror and now family owned but open to the public with a full programme of events, see the website for details.
+A castle built on the instruction of William the Conqueror and now family owned but open to the public with a full programme of events.

 A ruined castle south of Oundle.
 It is a scheduled monument and not open to the public.